Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Results

-In contrast, $d(r)r^2$ appears to decay exponentially for large values of $W$ far from the origin.
-Thus, we fitted an exponential function $\propto e^{-r/r_\ast}$ to the data in Fig.~\ref{fig:decay}(b) and plotted the logarithm of the characteristic length $\ln r_\ast$ as a function of the mean squared force $W$ for $N=8000$, 32000, and 128000 in Fig.~\ref{fig:decayfit}.
-The data depend on the system size, but appear to converge rapidly as $N\to\infty$.
-For all $N$, the characteristic length $r_\ast$ diverges as $W\to0$, which is consistent with the results in Fig.~\ref{fig:decay}, and it obeys a stretched exponential law $\ln r_\ast \propto W^{-0.11}$ over four decades in $W$ for $N=128000$.
-This non-trivial functional form has not been reported in the context of relaxation dynamics, at least to our knowledge, and its underlying mechanism remains to be explored in future work.
+We fitted Eq.~\eqref{Green's function} to the data in Fig.~\ref{fig:decay}, see the solid lines.
+Although the fitting was performed over a range of $r\in[15,20]$, the solid lines are shown over a larger range of $r\in[10,22]$.
+We plotted the logarithm of the correlation length $\ln \xi$ as a function of the mean squared force $W$ for $N=8000$, 32000, and 128000 in Fig.~\ref{fig:decayfit}.
+The data depend on the system size, but appear to converge rapidly as $N\to\infty$ except for the smallest-$W$ regime, $W\sim 10^{-7}$.
+Larger systems are necessary to investigate this regime.
+For all $N$, $\xi$ diverges as $W\to0$, or $t\to\infty$, and it obeys a stretched exponential law $\xi \propto e^{W^{-0.11}}$ over four decades in $W$ for $N=128000$.
+This simply means that the solid-like region expands during the relaxation process.
+However, this non-trivial time dependence has not been reported in the context of relaxation dynamics, at least to our knowledge, and its underlying mechanism remains to be explored in future work.